DeBesten/patrickhuber.github.io/_posts/2017-07-26-avoid-secrets-in-dot-net-core-tests.md

 # Motivation

 I like the idea of removing user secrets from my applications during development as pointed out in the following [microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).
-This techneque works great for web application development, but what about tests?
-I often will create integration tests that contain sensetive information to test out connecting to an external service, so why not do the same?
+This technique works great for web application development, but what about tests?
+I often will create integration tests that contain sensitive information to test out connecting to an external service, so why not do the same?

 # Setup

 ## Create the project

-First, Create a .NET core unit test project.
+First, create a .NET core unit test project.

 ## Install NuGet Packages